admin-cf-1/cardano-coin-selection/information/specification.md

 ## Failure Modes

-A coin selection algorithm terminates with an __*error*__ if:
+There are a number of ways in which a coin selection algorithm can fail.
+This section categorizes the various failure modes.

- 1. The /total value/ of the initial UTxO set (the amount of money /available/) is /less than/ the total value of the output list (the amount of money /required/).
+ 1. The __total value__ of the initial UTxO set (the amount of money /available/) is /less than/ the total value of the output list (the amount of money /required/).

  2. The /number/ of entries in the initial UTxO set is /smaller than/ the number of requested outputs.